Why All Canadians Need to be Monitoring Their Credit Score

 No matter what shape your score may be in, it is absolutely essential that you know what it is.
 If your score is high, great.
 If it’s not, at least you’ll know that you need to take steps to improve it.

-If you’re looking to improve or fix your credit score in 2018, check this out.
+If you’re looking to improve or fix your credit score, check this out.

 Protect Against Identity Theft